emir4169/CMMM/README.md

 ## Contributing

-By contributing you awknowledge that you have read and understood the [contributor agreement](https://github.com/Sequitur-Studios/Cell-Machine-Mystic-Mod/blob/master/.github/CONTRIBUTING.md).
+By contributing you awknowledge that you have read and understood the [contributor agreement](https://github.com/Sequitur-Studios/Cell-Machine-Mystic-Mod/blob/master/.github/CONTRIBUTING.md). (you can find the file on the rep if it exists idk i downloaded it from the discord)

 ### Requirements